MechanicOfTheSequence/nosedocs-new/abe-now.md

 #### (9:38) - don't be such a scruteniser of where everyone else is

 ok, here's another trap they inserted.
 I don't perceive that I'm a scruteniser of everyone else, which, if this is people's opinion of me, then I didn't realise it because I'm not receptive to it. if that's how people perceive me, it wasn't intended for it to be that way. this must be a reference to the youtube comment I made of "let the dead bury the dead".
 I'm not sure.
-I don't think it is, so I don't understand what is the rub (it it is people's perception of me).
+I don't think it is, so I don't understand what is the rub (is it people's perception of me).

 I can go to the party but I didn't realise this is how people perceive me.
 I mean, how does perceiving me as a scruteniser feel?
 I don't imagine it feels good. try to find a way to perceive that same thing in a different way...